NexCreep/EZInput/README.md

-# EZInput - For user keyboar input ⌨️
+# EZInput - For user keyboard input ⌨️

 ## About